matrix-org/gsoc/IDEAS.md

 ### Multi-way voice and video conferencing
 Matrix currently has one-to-one voice and video conferencing using WebRTC.
 This project would be to add multi-user voice and video chat to the Matrix web client.
 This would likley be done by extending a standard VoIP conferencing server such as Jitsi Video Bridge (https://jitsi.org/Projects/JitsiVideobridge).
 This would involve working with the Matrix team to extend to the Matrix specification as necessary to support conferencing and helping to define the open ecosystem for VoIP calls in the future.
 It will then involve the addition of Matrix support to the chosen conferencing server and the addition of UI to the web client to support it.

 To start with, this project would support voice conferences so that users can speak together (without the speaker's voice being echoed back at them).
 The next step would be to add video support so the participants can all see each other.

 The best solution here will balance quality and bandwidth usage, for example by using low-resolution video streams for participants that are not currently speaking and higher quality ones for active members, switching between them as required.
 Voice Activity Detection could be used to automatically focus the active speaker.

 **Expected Results**: A Matrix web client where users can establish a multi-party voice / video conference call and server software to enable this as necessary, as well as input into the Matrix specification.

 **Difficulty**: Hard

-**Knowledge Pre-Req**: Javascript, HTML, CSS, WebRTC, some experience with real time audio and video.
+**Knowledge pre-req**: Javascript, HTML, CSS, WebRTC, some experience with real time audio and video.
 Java if Jitsi video bridge chosen.

-**Potential Mentor**: David Baker
+**Potential mentor**: David Baker

 ### Matrix Search Engine
 There is currently no way to index content in Matrix.
 Luckily the Application Service API makes it trivial to query the conversation history of the public rooms on a given server, meaning that room history could easily be spidered and indexed into a search engine such as ElasticSearch.
 A simple web interface could then provide a Google Groups-style search engine across all public accessible content in Matrix, if extended to support multiple homeservers.
 A related extension could be implementing a search-engine friendly view layer on the default matrix webclient, allowing Google and other search engines themselves to directly index Matrix content.